outscale/osc-cost/docs/README.md

-osc-cost allow Outscale users to estimate their cloud costs.
+osc-cost allows Outscale users to estimate their cloud costs.

 ### DISCLAMER

-This program only provide a cost estimation of the current account state.
+This program only provides a cost estimation of the current account state.
-Only offcial bills provided by Outscale will represent your consumption.
+Only official bills provided by Outscale will represent your consumption.
 Read license for more details.

 # Features